processone/eturnal/docker-k8s/README.md

 ## Usage

-To pull the image, just refer to the Docker Hub repository:
+To pull the image:

-`docker pull sando38/docker-eturnal`
+`docker pull ghcr.io/processone/eturnal`

-The image will run in eturnal foreground mode, if started this way:
+The image will run `eturnal` in `foreground mode`, if started this way:

-`docker run -d sando38/docker-eturnal`
+`docker run -d ghcr.io/processone/eturnal`

 The image can also run in a less "privileged" mode: